original-picture/JUCE/README-fork.md

   but `NSViewComponentPeer` already has a private member `isAlwaysOnTop`.
   Having two similar members is kind of confusing.
   Can we refactor `NSViewComponentPeer` so that it uses the member variable it inherits from `ComponentPeer`?
+* In general, should I prefer silent failure, `jassert`, or returning an error code?
+  * I see a mix of these in existing JUCE code
+* Should I refrain from adding functions that don't work on all platforms, or include them but return a code indicating success/failure?
+  * `setAlwaysOnTop` comes to mind (always fails and returns false on X11)